British Rail Class 86: Freightliner

 Freightliner inherited a large fleet of thirty Class 86/6 freight-dedicated locomotives, most of which had previously been operated by Railfreight Distribution, but some came from Rail Express Systems.
-The fleet therefore consisted of locomotives in many different obsolete liveries so, from 1995, Freightliner started to apply its newly introduced livery.
-This was based on the previous Trainload two-tone grey, with the addition of Freightliner red triangle logo.
+The fleet therefore consisted of locomotives in many different obsolete liveries so, from 1995, Freightliner started to apply its newly-introduced livery; this was based on the previous Trainload two-tone grey, with the addition of Freightliner red triangle logo.

-The Freightliner fleet were originally employed on intermodal traffic along the northern half of the WCML from Crewe to Coatbridge (near Glasgow).
+The Freightliner fleet were originally employed on intermodal traffic along the northern half of the WCML from Crewe to Coatbridge, near Glasgow.
 The steep gradients along this route meant that trains were hauled by pairs of locomotives working in multiple.
 The class also worked services south from Crewe to Tilbury and Ipswich (for onwards movement to Felixstowe by diesel locomotive), and some services to Trafford Park in Manchester.
 The class have occasionally been used on the East Coast Main Line, particularly when services are diverted due to engineering works.

-In 1998, following the introduction of the rebuilt Class 57 diesel locomotives, Freightliner introduced a new livery of racing green with yellow cabsides.
-The first Class 86 to appear in this livery was no. 86631, which was hurriedly repainted for display at an open day at Toton.
-The majority of the fleet have slowly been treated over the years, such that by the end of 2004, only a handful remained in the original two-tone grey livery.
+In 1998, following the introduction of the rebuilt diesel locomotives, Freightliner introduced a new livery of racing green with yellow cabsides.
+The first Class 86 to appear in this livery was no. 86631, which was hurriedly repainted for display at an open day at Toton TMD.
+The majority of the fleet have slowly been treated over the years such that, by the end of 2004, only a handful remained in the original two-tone grey livery.